krakenly/krakenly/docs/API.md

 ## Web Manager (Port 8080)

-Browser-based interface for managing documents and chatting with AI.
+Browser-based interface for managing data and chatting with AI.

 **Access at:** http://localhost:8080